 Identify and describe the major structures and functions of the circulatory system.

-Identify ways to increase daily physical activity.

-Explain the concept of active transportation (walking and biking).
+Explain the concept of active transportation (e.g., walking, biking).

 Evaluate the impact of sleep and rest on physical, social, and emotional health and on cognitive performance.

-Analyze the caloric and nutritional value of foods and beverages.
+Describe the value of nutrient-dense foods.

-Describe ways to prevent weather- or climate-related physical conditions such as allergies, asthma, sunburn, dehydration, heatstroke, heat exhaustion, and hypothermia.
+Explain the impact of weather- or climate-related physical conditions on individuals, including allergies, asthma, sunburn, dehydration, heatstroke, heat exhaustion, and hypothermia.

-Describe the benefit of eating foods to meet the recommendations for iron, calcium, and fiber.
+Describe the benefit of eating foods to meet recommendations for iron, calcium, potassium, vitamin D, and dietary fiber.

-Describe how heredity influences growth and development.
+Identify decision-making steps for selecting healthy foods and beverages.

+Explain how allergens cause an allergic reaction.

-Explain the link between addiction to alcohol, tobacco, and other drugs, chronic disease, and engaging in risky behaviors.
+Explain the link between addiction to alcohol, tobacco, and other drugs; chronic disease; and engaging in risky behaviors.

+Define prescriptions, controlled substances, nicotine vaping products, hemp, and marijuana-derived cannabidiol (CBD) products, and explain their uses.

+Identify the types of behavior associated with drug use and abuse that reflect positive norms (e.g., drug use is not cool, drunken driving is stupid, most teens do not use drugs).

-Identify consumer protections for health products and services.
+Identify government agencies that provide consumer protections for health products and services.

-Analyze how the school and community can affect personal health practices and behaviors, to include access to and availability of physical, emotional, and social health services; emergency response systems; health care products; and recreational and leisure opportunities.
+Describe how the school and the community can impact personal health practices and behaviors, including the availability of physical, emotional, and social health services; emergency response systems; health care products; and recreational and leisure opportunities.

-Analyze the benefits of stress management and stress-reduction techniques.

-Recognize harmful and risky behaviors.
+Identify the body’s physical and psychological responses to stress.

-Identify potential personal safety issues related to being home alone, in the neighborhood and community, and being online.
+Identify potential safety issues related to babysitting, caring for others younger siblings being alone at home, in the neighborhood and community (e.g., water sports, recreation areas, shopping areas), and being online.

-Identify alternatives to gang-related behaviors and acts of violence.

-Develop strategies for coping with disappointment.

-Identify physical, social, and emotional factors that affect school success.
+Explain the myths and facts about gangs and gang-related behaviors.

-Identify the benefits of healthy interpersonal relationships.
+Identify the characteristics of healthy interpersonal relationships.

-Recognize the impact of difficult family situations on physical, social, and emotional health.
+Recognize the impact of disappointment or adversity on physical, social, and emotional health, and how to cope effectively and change one’s feelings.

-Differentiate between passive, aggressive, and assertive communication.

-Explain how violence, bullying, and harassment affect health and safety.
+Describe situations that can cause a range of emotions and feelings, and describe how to recognize these feelings and emotions and predict how long they may last.

+Identify healthy verbal, nonverbal, written, and visual communication.

+Define disordered eating and describe types of eating disorders.

+Define depression and describe the warning signs, risk factors, and protective factors for anxiety and depression.

+List the characteristics of and how to contribute to a positive (i.e., emotionally safe) school climate.

-Describe the role of empathy in preventing bullying (in school and online).
+Describe the role of empathy in preventing bullying and cyberbullying.

-Describe human activities that contribute to air, water, soil, and noise pollution.
+Describe human behaviors that contribute to air, water, soil, and noise pollution.

 Healthy Decisions